Weedland FAQ

 How often should I clean my gear?

-Bongs: Change the water after every session.
+Bongs: change the water after every session.
 Deep clean weekly if you use it regularly.

-Grinders: Monthly deep clean, or when it starts sticking.
+Grinders: monthly, or when it starts sticking.

 Clean gear just hits better.
-No debate.

 How do I clean my grinder?